jjrom/resto/docs/USERS_AND_RIGHTS.md

 # Users, rights and groups
-resto provide a user authentication and authorization mechanism allowing to manage access to ressources in particular to authorize CRUD operations (Create, Read, Update, Delete) on collections and features.
+resto provide a user authentication and authorization mechanism allowing to manage access to ressources in particular to authorize CRUD operations (Create, Read, Update, Delete) on collections, catalogs and items.

 ## Users
 On the first launch of resto, one user (admin) is created with a user *{userId}* equals to **100**.
 This user is automatically added to the **admin group** (see chapter on groups below).